-The practice had an appointment system to respond to patients' needs.
-Patients who requested an urgent appointment were seen the same day.
-Patients had enough time during their appointment and did not feel rushed.
-Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
 The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.